Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 - Configuration instructions for the Arduino IDE to compile a sample using the Azure SDK for Embedded C.
 - Configuration, build, and run instructions for the IoT Hub telemetry sample.

-_The following was run on an Ubuntu Desktop 20.04 environment, with Arduino IDE 1.8.12 and Esp8266 module 2.7.4._
+_The following was run on Windows 10 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.12 and Esp8266 module 2.7.4._

 ## Prerequisites